AlexaWu/Data-Science-in-Python/README.md

 # Summary

-- data manipulation and cleaning techniques using the python pandas data science library
+- data manipulation and cleaning techniques using the python pandas

 - abstraction of the Series and DataFrame as the central data structures for data analysis, along with tutorials on how to use functions such as groupby, merge, and pivot tables effectively